Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

 a contradiction.
 Assume without loss of generality that $x_2\in X_2$.
 Since $x_1$ and $x_2$ are non-adjacent and $\alpha(D) \leq 2$, we have $V= N[x_1] \cup N[x_2]$, and in particular

 If $d_G(X_1) = d_G(X_2)= 2k$ then

 a contradiction.
-Hence, $a$ is incident to a vertex in $X_1\cup X_2$ and a vertex $y\in Y$.
+Hence, as we are in Case~1, $a$ is incident to a vertex in $X_1\cup X_2$ and a vertex $y\in Y$.
 Note that, in this case, $a$ belongs to a digon, as after removing $a$ we get that $X$ is still complete to $Y$.
 Therefore, some vertex $y\in Y$ is incident to at least $|X_1\cup X_2|+1$ edges with an extremity in $X_1\cup X_2$.
 We thus have